centifanto/centifanto.github.io/_posts/2023-03-11-My comprehensive note management systems research.md

 Emphasize local file control

 #### [Logseg](https://logseq.com/)
 The only true competitor to Obsidian, and if wasn't an outliner/bullet based, I would have given it more time.
-Also, no mobile app, which is a big deal for me as I write and edit notes on my phone constantly.
+Used to not have a mobile app, which was a big deal for me as I write and edit notes on my phone constantly.
+I did test the mobile app but was not impressed, to say the least.
+YMMV

 #### [Joplin](https://joplinapp.org)
 - Ugly, beta feeling knockoff of Obsidian